Characterization of Null Geodesics on Kerr Spacetimes: Trapping as a Set of Directions

 Even though the qualitative features of $\mathbb{T}_\pm(p)$ do not change under a change of parameters, the quantitative features do.
 In \cite{hioki_measurement_2009,li_measuring_2014} it is discussed what information can be read of from the shadow at infinity.
-For points inside the manifold as considered in this work, it is unclear to the authors what the maximal amount of information is that an observer can obtain from the shape of the shadow.
-In the following we will present numerical calculations that suggest that the radial degeneracy of the shadow is broken in Kerr spacetimes away from the symmetry axis.
+For points inside the manifold as considered in this work, this question was resolved in \cite{mars2017fingerprints}.
+It has been shown that in principal an observer away from the rotation axis can obtain information about the angular momentum $a$ of the black hole, their radial distance $r$ and inclination above the equatorial plane $\theta$ as well as their state of motion as compared to a~standard observer given by $e_0$ of \ref{eq:tetrad}.
+In the following, as an illustration of that result, we will present numerical results that show that the radial degeneracy of the shadow is broken in Kerr spacetimes away from the symmetry axis for.
 We take the stereographic projection: \cite[p.10]{penrose_spinors_1987}